fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmRoleDefinition.md

 ```

 ### -Role
-Role definition object to be updated
+Specifies the role definition object that this cmdlet updates.

 ```yaml
 Type: PSRoleDefinition